Moneris Review (Canada)

 - New tools to promote competition, particularly the freedom to accept credit payments from a specific network without the obligation to accept debit payments and vice versa

-Despite this commitment, Moneris discloses very little specific information about rates or fees on its website beyond the flat-rate pricing for its mPOS and retail POS services.
-Unless you plan to use only one of these services, you’ll have to obtain a quote from the company to get an idea of what your costs will look like.
+If you’d prefer something other than flat-rate pricing, you’ll have to obtain a quote from the company to get an idea of what your costs will look like.
 Like many other providers, Moneris appears to offer a combination of interchange-plus and tiered pricing plans.
 Processing rates will vary, depending primarily on your average monthly processing volume, and are negotiable.
 Don’t blindly accept the first quote offered to you!
 You should also explicitly ask for interchange-plus pricing, although newer businesses with little or no processing history might not be able to get it.

 Moneris also reveals very little information about account fees.
 While Moneris’ fees are also somewhat negotiable, you can expect to pay a monthly account fee, a gateway fee (if you need the payment gateway), equipment rental fees, and possibly PCI compliance fees.
 Other incidental fees might include Address Verification Service (AVS) fees, chargeback fees, and more.
 As always, it’s critically important that you thoroughly review all contract documents before you sign up.